snrnats/doc-centre/docfx_project/pro/reports/by-country.md

 ## Consignment Volumes by Country

 The **Consignment Volumes by Country** chart displays the countries your organisation has shipped to on a map.
-The countries you ship to most frequently are displayed in blue tones, while your least frequently shipped-to countries are displayed in green tones.
+The countries you ship to most frequently are displayed in blue tones, while the countries you ship to least frequently are displayed in green tones.

 <a href="../images/reports/by-country-volumes.png" target="_blank">
     <img src="../images/reports/by-country-volumes.png"/>